adriannabronowicka/customer-shopping-behavior-analysis/README.md

 ## 📁 Project Structure
 * `Customer_Shopping_Behavior_Analysis.pbix` – The main Power BI file containing the data model and visuals.
-* `Report_Preview.pdf` – A full PDF export for quick viewing without Power BI software.
+* `Customer_Shopping_Behavior_Report.pdf` – A full PDF export for quick viewing without Power BI software.
 * `/images` – A folder containing screenshots of the dashboard and interactive tooltips.

 ## 🚀 How to View the Project